imfeniljikadara/contextbase-ts/README.md

 # ContextBase TypeScript SDK

-A TypeScript SDK for interacting with the ContextBase MCP API, a simple key-value memory storage service with authentication and search capabilities.
+A TypeScript SDK for interacting with the ContextBase MCP API, simple key-value memory storage service with authentication and search capabilities.

 ## Installation